 Now that the importance of energy has been firmly established, the challenge moving forward is how to achieve the stated objective of SDG7—“ensure access to affordable, reliable, sustainable and modern energy for all”—within the 2030 time frame.
 Key will be the development of innovative technical and financing solutions, together with an appropriate mix of energy sources that respond to local situations on the ground.
-According to the SE4ALL Global Tracking Report 2015, the annual investment required to achieve universal energy access by 2030 is US$50bn.
+According to the SE4ALL Global Tracking Report 2015, the annual investment required to achieve universal energy access by 2030 is $50bn.
 Other estimates are considerably higher, depending on the degree and quality of access.

 OFID has assumed a lead role in global energy poverty alleviation efforts, following a direct mandate from its Member Countries in 2007.
 Working with like-minded partners, including the UN SE4ALL initiative, OFID was instrumental in securing an explicit goal for energy in Agenda 2030.
 The institution is committed to using all resources at its disposal and pursuing all viable solutions in a bid to make modern energy universally available.
-The strategic framework for these activities is OFID’s seven year-old Energy for the Poor Initiative, which is funded through a revolving endowment of US$1bn, a sum pledged by the institution’s supreme body, the Ministerial Council, in its June 2012 Declaration on Energy Poverty.
+The strategic framework for these activities is OFID’s eight year-old Energy for the Poor Initiative, which is funded through a revolving endowment of US$1bn, a sum pledged by the institution’s supreme body, the Ministerial Council, in its June 2012 Declaration on Energy Poverty.
 In cooperation with all stakeholders, including the energy industry, OFID takes a nexus approach to energy poverty, addressing it alongside food and water security.
 This nexus forms the central pillar of OFID’s Corporate Plan 2016–2025.